 - Heat olive oil over medium-high heat in a large skillet with a lid.
 Add the artichokes, cut side down, nestling them together to make room.
 Cook for 3-4 minutes, until the artichokes begin to brown.

-- Sprinkle the garlic around the artichokes, then pour wine and lemon juice over the top.
+- Sprinkle the garlic around the artichokes, then pour wine and reserved lemon juice over the top.
+Nestle in the lemon rings.
 Add water to bring the liquid ¾ of the way up the artichoke (I added about ¾ cup).
 Bring to a boil, then reduce heat to medium low, cover, and let cook for 20 minutes, or until a knife inserted into the heart of the artichoke goes in smoothly.

 - Meanwhile, prepare the aioli.
 Drain the cashews well.
 Add them to a high-powered blender or food processor with mandarin zest, mandarin juice, 2 tablespoons cold water, olive oil, apple cider vinegar, garlic, and salt.
 Blend until completely smooth then add the chopped tarragon and pulse to combine.
 Transfer the aioli to a bowl and chill while the artichokes cook.

 - When the artichokes are finished, transfer to a serving platter and sprinkle with flakey salt.
 Serve warm or at room temperature with chilled aioli.

 Thanks for reading Snixy Kitchen!
 To stay up on what’s coming out of my kitchen, follow me on Facebook, Instagram, Twitter, Bloglovin’, or Pinterest, or subscribe via e-mail to get new recipes right to your inbox.

 - Use promo code TENFREE to get $10 Off + free delivery on your first online order when you spend $35 or more* at delivery.safeway.com